EpicBrainUser/python-booklet/python_booklet.typ

 == Scope

 All languages have this as an concept, and it tells you where a variable or object is valid for, and can be used.
-Previously we've defined all our objects and variables and code in something known as `global` scope, meaning it is valid everywhere in the script.
-When you define a function you create a `local` scope, meaning something that you create in the function doesn't exist outside the function as you destroy the scope and any objects when the function returns. \
+Previously we've defined all our #glspl("obj") and #glspl("var") and code in something known as `global` scope, meaning it is valid everywhere in the script.
+When you define a function you create a `local` scope, meaning something that you create in the function doesn't exist outside the function as you destroy the scope and any #glspl("obj") when the function returns. \
 Local scope takes precedence over global, or nonlocal scope.
 Now let's demonstrate all this: \
 ```python
 x = 21